We help defense contractors win contracts, execute them, and recover when performance is at risk.

 You call Bulwark when you're not sure every required clause is flowing down to your subcontractors, when a DCMA audit is coming and your documentation hasn't been touched since award, or when a new modification changes your obligations.
 We audit your prime contract clause-by-clause, validate subcontract flowdown compliance, and deliver a risk-ranked findings report — so you know exactly where you're exposed before the government does.

-Every engagement ends with a measurable result — not a slide deck and a handshake.
+Every engagement ends with documented findings, measurable results, and a clear path forward — not a slide deck and a handshake.

 Quantified contract risk assessment.
 Every nonperformance trigger identified.
 CAP with milestones and named owners.